 Policy changes that can steer local partners and companies. trail innovative projects and seek grant funding to allow growth of climate friendly and renewable work/ resources.

 Groups are drawing attention to the plight; biodiversity is key and essential to preserve.
-All similar to those of CCC
+All organisations to have a sustainable policies.